Large Scale Time-Series Representation Learning via Simultaneous Low and High Frequency Feature Bootstrapping: Results and Discussion

-We performed sensitivity analysis of \(\lambda\) on HAR dataset. \(\lambda\) is a balance factor in our loss function.
-Selecting wrong lamda values leads to lower performance.
-We train our model for four different combination of \(\lambda\) values.
-Results are shown in Table 6.
+We performed a sensitivity analysis of \(\lambda\) on the HAR dataset. \(\lambda\) is a balance factor in our loss function.
+Selecting the wrong lambda values leads to lower performance.
+We train our model for four different combinations of \(\lambda\) values.
+Results are shown in Table ~\ref{tab:bal_f}.
 It shows that very large or small values of $\lambda$ result in suboptimal performance.

+Following the ablation studies, we find that, using augmentations from the same augmentation family results in better performance of the model.
+Further, we also find that keeping the kernel size of TCN larger than the kernel size of the backbone encoder and the dilation rate of TCN greater than the kernel size of TCN generally gives the best results.
+Also, assigning equal weight($\lambda$) to both low- and high-frequency modules (LFFB and HFFB) results in the best performance.